 The following is a technical explanation of the measures we take to protect your data.
 If you have any questions about this information, please contact us by email at email@example.com or by using one of the other options described in the "Contact Us” section of the website.

 All study information will be stored in linked data tables.
-Identifying information (name and email address) will be stored in separate (but linked) data tables so that health-related data can be viewed by study staff as needed without inadvertent association with identifiers when such linkage is not required.
+Identifying information (name and email address) will be stored in separate (but linked) data tables so that health-related data can be viewed by IBD Partners and IBD Plexus study staff as needed without inadvertent association with identifiers when such linkage is not required.

-The CCFA Partners study team will take the following data security measures:
+The IBD Partners and IBD Plexus study teams will take the following data security measures:

-- Data Transmission: The CCFA Partners study currently utilizes advanced encryption technology to protect all data transmitted over the Internet between the coordinating center’s web server and every client machine (including our research participants’ machines) that accesses our study web sites.
+- Data Transmission: IBD Partners and IBD Plexus currently utilizes advanced encryption technology to protect all data transmitted over the Internet between the coordinating center's web server and every client machine (including our research participants' machines) that accesses our study web sites.

 - Secure Servers: All study data is housed on secure servers.